workstaffhq/helpcenter/docs/managers/customize/manage-your-subscription.md

 - Choose the number of users and click on **Proceed to Payment**
 - Enter your billing information
 - Enter your credit card information
+- You will be charged after the 14-day trial

 For more details on plans, visit our [**Pricing**](https://workstaff.app/pricing) page.

 ## Adding/Removing Seats
 Workstaff allows you to add or remove seats according to your needs.
 Seats are administrative/office users and anyone who needs access to Workstaff's employer features.
 You can add or remove seats yourself at any time directly in Workstaff.
-Your monthly charges will be automatically adjusted and current month charges will be charged or credited on a pro-rated basis.
+Your monthly charges will be automatically adjusted and current month charges will be charged or credited on a prorated basis.

 ### Adding a Seat
 - Go to the main section **Settings**, then go to the **Users** tab